Gorjan Jovanovski: AirCare

 AirCare, initially known as MojVozduh, is a mobile app that uses open data from government and volunteer air quality sensors to map and visualize pollution in the Balkans.
-Launched in December 2014, it currently has over 200,000 downloads, and is used a daily basis during high pollution months in the balkans.
+Launched in December 2014, it currently has over 200,000 downloads, and is used a daily basis during high pollution months in the Balkans.
 AirCare accumulates data from government, volunteer and satellite measuring stations from the European Space Agency, aggregating them for easier consumption by end users.
 Pollutants include Particulate matter, Nitrogen dioxide, Carbon Monoxide, Sulfur Dioxide and Ozone.

-Making the data available to the masses, has led to multiple nationwide protests in North Macedonia and Serbia, and a response from the North Macedonian government titled "Plan for Clean Air".
-AirCare and Gorjan's work has been covered by Forbes, The Guardian, NASA, and the UN.
+Making the data available to the masses led to nationwide protests in North Macedonia and Serbia.
+In response, the "Plan for Clean Air" was released by North Macedonia's government.
+AirCare and Jovanovski's work has been covered by Forbes, The Guardian, NASA, and the UN.

 In 2020, Gorjan was awarded European Young Innovator by the UN founded World Summit Awards, for his work on raising air pollution awareness through AirCare.